Port Forwarding

 - Edit or delete tunnel configs

-- Open the forwarded URL in your browser (for HTTP tunnels)
+- Open the forwarded URL in your browser (for HTTP local forwards when active)

 Global tunnel list